lljjkkss/USER_API/README.md

 ### 3. Environment Configuration

-**The .env file is already included and configured with your database credentials.
-Example structure:**
+**Create and Configure the .env File:**

+In the root directory of the project, create a new file named .env, then copy the structure below into that file and replace the placeholder values with your actual SQL Server credentials and configuration:

 ```
 DB_USER = CREATED SQL SERVER LOGIN NAME